AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/04_aliases.rst

    type Dir = OverallGeneralDir;

-.. tip:: Aliases are more useful with long, complex types !
+.. tip:: Aliases are more useful with long, complex types!